 - Don’t Guess… Test

 With a PPC campaign, testing is the campaign manager’s best friend.
-Testing is a constant, iterative process that much be followed to refine the effectiveness of your Search Engine Marketing (SEM) campaigns.
+Testing is a constant, iterative process that much is followed to refine the effectiveness of your Search Engine Marketing (SEM) campaigns.
 Multivariate testing can be as complex as developing a multitude of landing pages and testing multiple aspects (such as images, titles and page copy, to name a few) or as simple as using versions of a landing page or ads in A/B tests and constantly refining the best performing versions.